http-builder-ng/http-builder-ng/README.md

 which will generate the API Documentation, User Guide and Documentation web site respectively.

+## Documentation Site

+The project provides a unified documentation web site.
+You can build the documentation site with:

+    ./gradlew site

+Once it is built, you can verify the generated content by running a local server:

+    groovy serve.groovy

+which will provide the site at http://localhost:8080.
+Once you are ready to publish your site, simply run the following task:

+    ./gradlew publishSite

+This task will push the site contents into the `gh-pages` branch of the project, assuming you have permissions to push content into the repo.

 ## History

 Http Builder NG was forked from the HTTPBuilder project originally developed by Thomas Nichols.
 It was later passed on to Jason Gritman who maintained it for several years.